bcgov/digital-trust-toolkit/docs/governance/justice/court-services-branch/governance.md

 4. Traction MUST remove the connection information associated to the user in the CSB Tenant.

 ## 2.6.
 Technical Requirements
-The Court Services Branch uses a Hyperledger Aries-compatible business wallet, therefore Contractors MUST also use a Hyperledger Aries-compatible wallet solution, specifically the BC Wallet App.
+The Court Services Branch uses a Hyperledger Aries-compatible business wallet.
+Therefore, Contractors MUST also use a Hyperledger Aries-compatible wallet solution, specifically the BC Wallet App.

 Ledger details are as follows:
 |Environment|Ledger|Public DID|Credential Definitions|